IBM-Cloud/ansible-collection-ibm/docs/ibm_satellite_storage_assignment.rst

     One or more cluster groups on which you want to apply the configuration.
 Note that at least one cluster group is required.

-  cluster (False, str, None)
-    ID of the Satellite cluster or Service Cluster that you want to apply the configuration to.

   config (True, str, None)
     (Required for new resource) Storage Configuration Name or ID.

   controller (False, str, None)
     The Name or ID of the Satellite Location.

+  assignment_name (True, str, None)
+    (Required for new resource) Name of the Assignment.

   id (False, str, None)